-The Library's Dissertation Festival brings together the support that the Library, Digital Skills and IAD provides for students undertaking their dissertations.
+The Library's Dissertation and Thesis Festival brings together the support that the Library, Digital Skills and IAD provides for students undertaking their dissertations and theses.

 Resources and guidance

-Subject guides, videos and other resources to support your studies, research and teaching
+Subject guides, recordings and other resources to support your studies, research and teaching